abworrall/glassware/README.md

 They are finicky in another way - the object's base needs to be entirely within the sensor.
 If it is partly outside, then the amount of weight borne by the FSR can vary enormously, and perhaps even be zero.
-The simplest way to manage this is to insert a quarter coin between the object and the FSR, so that all weight goes through the quarter.
+The simplest way to manage this is to slide a quarter coin between the object and the FSR, so that all weight goes through the quarter.